flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210118-pompeo-iran-and-alqaeda/index.md

 **Why This Matters:** Many have raised questions about the relationship between Al Qaeda and Iran in the past, an unlikely match to some who note the two groups observe different branches of Islam – Al Qaeda is a Sunni affiliated group while Iran practice Shia Islam.
 Sec.
 Pompeo, for the first time in detail, mapped out the relationship between the two and their common interest of targeting America.
 The backdrop to this speech was the killing of a high-profile Al Qaeda member in Iran earlier this year.

 Here’s a link to the speech – [Both text and video](https://www.state.gov/the-iran-al-qaida-axis/).
-It’s 15 minutes and worth a listen.ech – [Both text and video](https://www.state.gov/the-iran-al-qaida-axis/).
 It’s 15 minutes and worth a listen.